monsoonmaelstrom/book2/book2.md

 From here, I begin the first tentative steps of binding her to me, and send my power questing into her, along where I think her energy meridians should be.
 And I feel them.
 Kind of.
 But instead of being like paths or grooves throughout her body, they feel like faint hairline cracks.
 But at least there’s something there to work with.
 I won’t have to burn them into her from nothing, which might make it hurt a little less.
 Probably not much, though.
 I start pulling power into myself and sending it through my hands into hers, using it to burn the cracks into channels, and it feels a lot like burning patterns into wood, only instead of wood, it’s the being of another person.
 I try to make them similar to what I think exists in Gavin and Henry—not as deep or as wide as what I figure they’re like in the rest of us.

 I know if Alex wasn’t holding her locked in place, she would be screaming and thrashing in pain right now.
 But I keep going.
-I told her this is what it would be like, and still she asked for it, so I keep going.
+I told her this is what it would be like, and she still asked for it, so I keep going.

 I don’t know how long it’s been, or how much longer it’s going to take.
 I keep pulling power into myself and using it to burn through her.
 I feel my own skin growing hot where our hands meet, but I ignore it and continue working.
-A part of me is distantly aware that Lisette has lost consciousness—which is probably a mercy—though Alex still holds her in place, but I’m nowhere near done.
+A part of me is distantly aware Lisette has lost consciousness—which is probably a mercy—though Alex still holds her in place, but I’m nowhere near done.

 So far, I’ve just been pushing power into her, etching the pathways that will allow it to flow.
 Now I begin pulling it through her, and using it to bind her to me, similar to what I did with the deer.
 I remold parts of Lisette to be more like myself, and force her body to accept the changes I’m making as I do so.
 I wrap the changes tighter and tighter so that the only way the power can flow is through her and into me.
 I layer on more magic, so that if Lisette—or anyone else—tries to use the connection to pull power from me, it’ll result in Lisette’s death.
 I hope it won’t be necessary, but I’m unwilling to chance it so I put more power into that piece than any other part of what I’ve done to her.